James Antonio Barnes: Trial, imprisonment, and status

 With his trial scheduled for September 1997, Barnes unexpectedly made guilty pleas on all three counts.
-As part of a plea deal with prosecutors, the death penalty was dropped, the charges were reduced to second-degree murder and he was instead sentenced to 40 years imprisonment with a chance of parole after serving 16 years.
+As part of a plea deal with prosecutors, the death penalty was dropped, the charges were reduced to second degree murder and he was instead sentenced to 40 years imprisonment with a chance of parole after serving 16 years.
 Barnes was then transferred to the Lois M. DeBerry Special Needs Facility in Nashville, where he would remain under treatment until he served out his sentence.

-As of December 2022, Barnes' current status is unclear - with his sentence having expired in 2016, it is likely he has been released from custody and, if alive, is now a free man.
+According to the Tennessee Department of Correction, Barnes was released from prison on April 10, 2016.